docker/docs/datacenter/ucp/1.1/install-sandbox-2.md

 {:.warning}

-To allow the Docker Engine to connect to DTR despite it having a self-signed certificate, we'll specify that there is one insecure registry that we'll allow the Engine instance to connect to.
-We'll add this exception by editing the configuration file where docker-machine stores the host's configuration details.
+To allow the Docker Engine to connect to DTR despite it having a self-signed certificate, we specify that there is one insecure registry that we allow the Engine instance to connect to.
+We add this exception by editing the configuration file where docker-machine stores the host's configuration details.

 1. Edit the file found at `~/.docker/machine/machines/node1/config.json` using